AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-60590-optimized-bestseller-report-generation.md

 ---
-title: "ACSD-60590: Enhancing performance of bestseller daily reports for high order volumes"
+title: "ACSD-60590: Enhancing performance of Bestseller Aggregated Daily Report generation"
-description: Apply the ACSD-60590 patch to fix the Adobe Commerce issue where the bestsellers aggregated daily report takes a significant amount of time to generate for a large volume of placed orders.
+description: Apply the ACSD-60590 patch to fix the Adobe Commerce issue where the Bestseller Aggregated Daily Report generation takes a significant amount of time to generate for a large volume of placed orders.
 feature: Reporting
 role: Admin, Developer
 ---
-# ACSD-60590: Enhancing performance of bestseller daily reports for high order volumes
+# ACSD-60590: Enhancing performance of Bestseller Aggregated Daily Report generation

-The ACSD-60590 patch fixes the issue where the bestsellers aggregated daily report takes a significant amount of time to generate for a large volume of placed orders.
+The ACSD-60590 patch fixes the issue where the Bestseller Aggregated Daily Report takes a significant amount of time to generate for a large volume of placed orders.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) 1.1.52 is installed.
 The patch ID is ACSD-60590.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions